 Maybe Elon Musk shouldn’t tweet?
 If he’s not getting himself into trouble with partner Grimes (for insensitively tweeting), then he’s putting $15 billion on the line by typing.
-That’s pretty much what the Tesla and Space-X CEO did this week, not too long after Tesla sent Bitcoin’s price soaring to a record high by investing $1.5 in the cryptocurrency.
+That’s pretty much what the Tesla and Space-X CEO did this week, not too long after Tesla sent Bitcoin’s price soaring to a record high by investing $1.5 billion in the cryptocurrency.
 Fast forward a few weeks, and things aren’t working out too well for Elon on that deal.
 How did that happen?
 Well, it’s complicated, and it likely has plenty to do with Elon’s apparent trigger fingers.

 As Bloomberg reports, Monday was brutal on the Tesla front in the stock market.
 Tesla shares slid 8.6%, which eroded Musk’s net worth by $15.2 billion.
 This knocks him down to second place (with a still very manageable $183.4 billion) on the Bloomberg Billionaire’s list of most ridiculously wealthy people with Amazon founder Jeff Bezos taking the lead with a $186.3 billion net worth.
 How did Elon’s fortunes drastically change in the space of one day?

 Elon tweeted (at 1:02 am on Saturday) that the value of Bitcoin does “seem high lol.”

 That said, BTC & ETH do seem high lol